rust-lang/rust/src/doc/rustc-dev-guide/src/traits/slg.md

 There are often many, or even infinitely many, solutions to a query.
 For example, say we want to prove that `exists<T> { Vec<T>: Debug }` for _some_ type `?T`.
-Our solver should be capable of iterating over each answer one at a time, say `?T = u32`, then `?T = i32`, and so on, rather than iterating over every type in the type system.
+Our solver should be capable of yielding one answer at a time, say `?T = u32`, then `?T = i32`, and so on, rather than iterating over every type in the type system.
 If we need more answers, we can request more until we are done.
 This is similar to how Prolog works.

 *See also: [The traditional, interactive Prolog query][pq]*